vermenea/masters---AD-signaling-pathway-using-Hsp90-inhibitor/README.md

 The activation of these proteins, as well as the role of Hsp90 acetylation (acLys284/292), was assessed in activated HaCaT cells using **immunoblotting**.

+Densynometry was conducted using ImageJ.
+The results were then imported into Excel, where they were normalized against β-actin.
+Subsequently, the data was transferred into Visual Studio Code for further analysis using Python.

 ## Results and Conclusion

 Soon...